flwmxd/flwmxd.github.io/source/_posts/ECS.md

 From the last example, we can see that **the GameObject** were nothing more than **containers** for components
 - Components were stored in maps by game objects and every game object had its own set of components.
-   - Thus, It should be quite easy to get rid of these wrappers and change a bit the layout, so that components of a same type are stored together. it could look like this.
+   - Thus, It should be quite easy to get rid of these wrappers and change a bit the layout, so that components of a same type are stored together.(use cpu-cache and it can be accessed very quickly).
+It could look like this.

 and then we can try to get rid of object and rename it to entity, becuase it is pointless.